 At Daasity, we are often asked about the differences between Customer Data Platforms and Analytics/BI Platforms (we'll call them Analytics Platforms in this article) and which platform provides the most actionable customer insights to grow an eCommerce business.

 As an eCommerce merchant, you rightly value collecting and analyzing customer data because you care about your customers.
 We understand that you want to get to know your customers better and learn as much about them as possible to offer them the best products or experiences.

-In this article, we’ll break down each type of platform, and their different use cases for eCommerce merchants.
+This article will break down each platform type and its different use cases for eCommerce merchants.

 What is a Customer Data Platform?

-A Customer Data Platform (often abbreviated as CDP) is a tool that collects and aggregates customer data in order to build detailed customer databases containing profiles for individual customers.
-Customer Data Platforms are known for having well-designed UI and seamless UX that make it easy to create customer segments and push those segments onto marketing platforms.
+A Customer Data Platform (often abbreviated as CDP) is a tool that collects and aggregates customer data to build detailed customer databases containing profiles for individual customers.
+Customer Data Platforms are known for having well-designed UI and seamless UX that makes it easy to create customer segments and push those segments onto marketing platforms.

 Most Customer Data Platforms tend to aggregate the following types of data:

 - Profile data: contact and sociodemographic data (sometimes acquired from third-party companies) such as income, job, and age.